Sex Assault Claims Force Eric Swalwell To End Campaign Run

 Three other women, who remained anonymous, also stepped forward with allegations against Swalwell.
 Their stories were detailed in an article published later on Friday evening by CNN, with one claiming that he sent unsolicited photos of his penis, and another claiming that she wound up in his hotel room without knowing how she got there after he kissed her and touched her leg while the two were at a bar.

 His decision to run for governor placed him in a crowded field, but saw him gain an edge to be the favorite among the Democratic candidates.
-But the accusations have now left several of Swalwell’s colleagues calling for him to resign from Congress, including House Minority Leader Hakeem Jeffries (D-NY) and former House Speaker Nancy Pelosi (D-CA).
+But the accusations have now left several of Swalwell’s colleagues calling for him to resign from Congress, including House Minority Leader Hakeem Jeffries (D-N.Y.) and former House Speaker Nancy Pelosi (D-Calif).